 According to the World Health Organization, trichomoniasis is the most common curable sexually transmitted disease (STD) in the world.
-Usually it is asymptomatic in men and women.
-As a rule, women have more pronounced clinical symptoms of trichomoniasis while men may experience no symptoms at all.
+In most instances, trichomoniasis is asymptomatic in men and women.
+When trichomoniasis is present, it is common for women to demonstrate more pronounced clinical symptoms, whereas men may experience no symptoms.

-Depending on a localization of the STD in the genitourinary system, women may have the following symptoms of vaginitis (inflammation of the vagina): itching, burning, redness of the vulva, vaginal discharges from the vagina, and pain in the lower abdomen.
+Depending on the location of the STD in the genitourinary system, women may have the following symptoms of vaginitis (i.e., inflammation of the vagina): itching, burning, redness of the vulva, vaginal discharge from the vagina, and/or pain of the lower abdomen.

-If the disease is left untreated, trichomoniasis may cause serious complications including inflammatory diseases of the pelvic organs, infertility, premature birth for women and chronic prostatitis in men.
+If trichomoniasis is left untreated, this condition may cause serious complications, which may include inflammation of the pelvic organs, infertility, premature birth for women, or chronic prostatitis in men.

-If you or your partner is diagnosed with trichomoniasis, it is required for all partners to get treatment.
-Even though trich is not regarded as a very serious STD and it can be cured in most cases, it still raises the risk of other STDS including HIV.
-You have to remember about the risk of STDs and practice safe sex if you want to stay healthy.
+If you or your partner is diagnosed with trichomoniasis, both individuals must seek treatment.
+Even though trichomoniasis is not considered a serious STD and can be cured in most cases, the presence of this condition increased the risk of acquiring other STDS including HIV.
+There is always the risk of acquiring a STD when sexually active, and therefore it important to always practice safe sex in order to stay healthy.

-Metronidazole is a synthetic antibacterial and antiprotozoal preparation of the 5-nitroimidazole groups.
-It inhibits the synthesis of nucleic acids in the DNA of microorganisms.
-According to the recommendations of the Center for Disease Control and Prevention, Metronidazole is the first and preferable choice in the treatment of trichomoniasis, as well as bacterial vaginosis.
-It is highly effective.
-Only 2-5% of patients in the USA demonstrate the resistance of Trichomonas vaginalis (causing trichomoniasis) to metronidazole.
+Metronidazole is a synthetic antibacterial and antiprotozoal preparation categorized as part of the 5-nitroimidazole group.
+Metronidazole works by inhibiting the synthesis of nucleic acids in the DNA of microorganisms.
+According to recommendations of the Center for Disease Control and Prevention, Metronidazole is the first and preferable choice for the treatment of both trichomoniasis and bacterial vaginosis.
+This pharmacotherapy is highly effective with only 2-5% of patients in the USA demonstrating resistance to metronidazole when used to treat Trichomonas vaginalis (causing trichomoniasis).

-Flagyl is the medicine with Metronidazole as its active ingredient.
-Doctors trust it and prescribe it often for bacterial diseases.
-Flagyl is successful in treating many sexually transmitted infections that may cause serious complications with inappropriate or ineffective therapy.
-Flagyl can be used not only for the treatment of urogenital infections but also as a part of the complex therapy of peptic ulcer.
+Metronidazole is the active ingredient in Flagyl.
+Doctors trust the effectiveness of Flagyl and prescribe it often for treating bacterial infections.
+Flagyl is effective for treating many sexually transmitted infections that may cause serious complications when treated with other inappropriate or ineffective therapy.
+Flagyl can be used not only for the treatment of urogenital infections, but also as a part of complex therapy for peptic ulcers.

-Even a decade ago the doctors used to prescribe metronidazole in high doses and for a long duration to treat trichomoniasis.
-However, recent clinical studies proved that the treatment of trichomoniasis does not require high doses of metronidazole.
-The results confirm that the use of a single dose of metronidazole produces absolutely the same effect as a three-, five- or seven-day treatment with high doses of 5 to 8 grams.
+More than a decade ago doctors used to prescribe metronidazole in high doses and for long durations when treating trichomoniasis.
+However, recent clinical trials demonstrated that the treatment of trichomoniasis does not require high doses of metronidazole.
+These recent reports confirm that the use of a single dose of metronidazole results in the same effect as a three, five, or seven-day treatment at high doses of 5-8 grams.

-Therefore, the regimen has changed to small-doses taken for a short period.
-Many doctors consider two grams of Flagil an effective single dose to treat trichomoniasis.
-However, some doctors follow more traditional schemes and prescribe lower doses for a longer time.
-There are many regimens for treating trichomoniasis, and the most common six of them are described below:
+Therefore, the therapeutic regimen recommendation has changed to small-doses taken for a short period.
+Many doctors consider two grams of Flagil as being an effective single dose to treat trichomoniasis.
+However, some doctors follow more traditional schemes and prescribe lower doses for a longer period of time.
+Nevertheless, there are many therapeutic regimens for treating trichomoniasis, and the six most common are described as follows:

-- 0.25 g of Flagyl (metronidazole) taken three times a day for the first four days.
-0.25 g of Flagyl (metronidazole) taken twice a day for the last four days.
+- 0.25 g of Flagyl (metronidazole) taken three times a day for the first four days

-- 2.0 g of Flagyl (metronidazole) per day for three days.
+- 2 g of Flagyl (metronidazole) taken twice a day for three days

-- 1.0 g metronidazole taken twice a day for seven days.
+- 1 g of Flagyl (metronidazole) taken twice a day for seven days

-It is not recommended to drink alcohol during the treatment and for two-three days after.
-There is a high risk of developing an adverse reaction, manifested as nausea, rapid heartbeat and general weakness.
-Only a doctor can choose and prescribe a right scheme of treatment for the patient.
-The above information of the different regimens for treatment is provided only for informational purposes.
-You should always see a doctor first before taking any medicine.
+When taking Flagyl, it is not recommended to drink alcohol during active treatment as well as for 2-3 days following a course of therapy.
+If these instructions are not followed, there is a high risk of developing an adverse reaction such as nausea, rapid heartbeat, and/or general weakness.
+Only a doctor can choose and prescribe a right course of therapy for a patient.
+The above information describing the different possible regimens for treatment with Flagyl is provided only for informational purposes.
+You should always see a doctor prior to taking any medicine.

-Most doctors will tell the patients to make an appointment in two weeks after the end of the course of treatment for the control test.
-Also, it is recommended to check for the presence of pathogens trichomoniasis in six months after the treatment.
-If the tests came back clean after six months, it could be said that the disease is cured completely.
+Most doctors will tell patients to make an appointment set for two weeks following a course of control test treatment.
+It is also recommended that the presence of pathogens relating to trichomoniasis be re-examined six months after treatment.
+If follow-up tests return clean at the six-month appointment, it is safe to assume trichomoniasis has been cured in full.